commercialhaskell/stack/doc/topics/lock_files.md

 * Entering all of the information to fully provide reproducibility is tedious.
-  This would include things like Hackage revisions, hashes of remote tarballs, etc. Users don't want to enter this information.
+  This would include things like Hackage revisions, hashes of remote tarballs, etc. Users do not want to enter this information.

 * Many operations in Stack rely upon a "snapshot hash," which transitively includes the completed information for all of these dependencies.
 If any of